flowmatters/openwater/doc/model-kernels.md

 ## Scope and scale of model kernels

 Model kernels implement an algorithm that can be applied at a single node of an Openwater model graph.
-The same algorithm may be used multiple, or many, times in a single graph, typically to represent the same process at a different location, and having input timeseries and parameters vary between those locations.
+The same algorithm may be used for multiple, or many, nodes in a single graph, typically to represent the same process at a different location, and having input timeseries and parameters vary between those locations.

 ## Model kernel 'contract'